SupremeSingh/ichi-agent-v1/README.md

 ## Description

-This Forta Workshop agent monitors Uniswap V3 Pool contracts for large flash swaps over a specified threshold (default 100K USD).
+This Forta agent monitors large deposits or withdrawals from ICHI protocol's Angel Vaults.
+Such withdrawals may be seen as anomolous and potentially exploitative behaviour.

 ## Supported Chains